jotpowers/Personal-Growth/CareerDevelopment-Planning.md

 Ok, that is true, but there is only so much you can bend a sword before it breaks.
 So definitely work on getting better, but also think about how you can mask your deficiencies or have someone with skills in that place cover for you.

 Let me give you an example.
 I noticed a few years ago that for some reasons, I caused more churn and actually caused myself problems at a higher frequency in meetings that happened on Friday afternoon.
 It's because by the end of the week my ability to mitigate my natural abrasiveness had been worn down.
 There is no way for me to suddenly become more patient and accommodating at the end of the week.
-So what I did instead is block my calendar on Friday afternoons so that I could dedicate that time to cleanup all of the tasks I haven't been able to complete through the week.
+So what I did instead is largely reserve my Friday afternoons so that I could dedicate that time to cleanup all of the tasks I haven't been able to complete through the week.
 So, in a career development context, this is me working to mitigate or hide a weakness.

-Now back to our regular scheduled program.

-# Epilogue
-*Yes, I named the file that way intentionally, to annoy people who claim it messes with their "OCD".
-We all like things orderly, including me.
-So it pained me to name it that.
-But it didn't pain enough to offset the enjoyment I get out of recognizing how much fun it could be when other people see it and twitch.*